GoogleCloudPlatform/sap-deployment-automation/stacks/HANA-Scaleout-Standby/README.md

 `sap_hana_password`: Common password to use for all HANA user and system authentication

-# Example playbook to deploy SAP HANA Scaleout stack
+# Example playbook to deploy SAP HANA Scaleout Standby stack

-Below is the example playbook to deploy the HANA Scaleout stack.
+Below is the example playbook to deploy the HANA Scaleout Standby stack.
 Replace the variable values to fit your need

 ```yaml
 - name: SAP HANA deploy